botlabs-gg/yagpdb-docs-v2/content/tools-and-utilities/self-assignable-roles.md

 ### Remove roles on reaction remove

-Remove roles on reaction remove, this means instead of the old toggling mode, adding reactions will strictly give you the role, and removing reactions will only take away the role from you. **This mode will be on by default for new menus.**&#x20;
+Remove roles on reaction remove, this means instead of the old toggling mode, adding reactions will strictly give you the role, and removing reactions will only take away the role from you.
+This mode is on by default for new menus.

-You can set old menus to use this switch using the command `rolemenu update (message id) -rr`
+You can set old menus to use this switch using the command `rolemenu update (message id) -rr`.

 ## Role Menu options

 ### Removing a role menu

 If you want to remove a role menu from a message, you can type in `-rolemenu remove (message id)`  It will remove the role-menu from a message.
-The message itself won't be deleted but the bot will now not do anything with reactions on that message.&#x20;
+The message itself won't be deleted but the bot will now not do anything with reactions on that message.

-### Editing a role menu&#x20;
+### Editing a role menu

 If you want to change the emote for one your reaction, you can do so by typing in `-rolemenu edit (message id)` After you type it the command it will ask you to react on the emote you want to change.
 You will need to go to the role menu and react on the emote you want to change.
-After you have reacted on the desired emote, it will ask you to react with your new emote on the role menu.&#x20;
+After you have reacted on the desired emote, it will ask you to react with your new emote on the role menu.

 ### Resetting all reactions

 If you edit your reaction emotes or simply want to give your emote a new clean slate.
-You can reset all the reactions by typing in`-rolemenu resetreactions (message id)`  It will remove all reactions on this menu and re-adds them, can be used to fix the order.&#x20;
+You can reset all the reactions by typing in `-rolemenu resetreactions (message id)`.
+It will remove all reactions on this menu and re-adds them, can be used to fix the order.

 ### Updating a role menu

 If you added a new role to your role group, you can update your role menu.
-Update it by typing in`-rolemenu update (message id)`and follow the instructions given.
-If you removed a role, you will have to delete it and make a new one from scratch.&#x20;
+Update it by typing in `-rolemenu update (message id)` and follow the instructions given.
+If you removed a role, you will have to delete it and make a new one from scratch.

 ## How to get a message ID (Desktop)